 They were developed originally for people breath-hold diving, and although they require a fair bit of practice to master their use, they are effective for both frog and flutter kicking.
 Due to their longer blades, they help divers produce stronger propulsion and move quicker.

-Colorful fins are more than just pretty.
+Colorful designs are more than just pretty.
 Their bright colors make it easier to see and identify individuals.
-When diving in areas where there’s low visibility, it can be beneficial to dive wearing fins with vibrant colors, like neon yellows or even oranges.
+When diving in areas where there’s low visibility, therefore, it can be beneficial to dive wearing the designs with vibrant colors, like neon yellows or even oranges.